 44 Decibel Sound

-While 44 decibels is still practically unnoticeable, it’s still on the higher sound level of KitchenAid dishwashers.
+While 44 decibels is practically unnoticeable, it’s still on the higher sound level of KitchenAid dishwashers.
 It will be roughly the same as your fridge.

 To put it into context, it’s similar to a computer humming or light rain.
 From another room, you shouldn’t be able to hear it.
 However, customers have noticed that there are louder parts of the cycle where you can hear the water hit the door and some sort of grinding noises, too.